derekmeegan/polymarket_watcher/README.md

 - **Rate Limiting**: Controls post frequency to avoid spamming
 - **Market Categorization**: Categorizes markets by topic (Politics, Crypto, Tech, etc.)
 - **Historical Data**: Maintains historical price data for trend analysis
+- **Signal Detection**: Advanced signal detection with adaptive thresholds
+- **Resolution Tracking**: Tracks market resolutions to evaluate signal accuracy
+- **Confidence Scoring**: Assigns confidence scores to detected signals
+- **Feedback Loop**: Uses resolution data to improve signal detection over time

 ## Architecture

-The application consists of three main Lambda functions:
+The application consists of five main Lambda functions:

 1. **Collector**: Fetches market data from Polymarket API and stores it in DynamoDB
 2. **Analyzer**: Analyzes market data to detect significant price changes
+3. **Signal Analyzer**: Detects more sophisticated market signals using adaptive thresholds
+4. **Resolution Tracker**: Tracks market resolutions and evaluates signal accuracy
-3. **Publisher**: Posts updates about significant price changes to Twitter
+5. **Publisher**: Posts updates about significant price changes to Twitter with confidence indicators

 ## Data Flow

-1. The Collector Lambda runs every 5 minutes to fetch market data from Polymarket
+1. The Collector Lambda runs every 20 minutes to fetch market data from Polymarket
 2. Market data is stored in the `markets` DynamoDB table
 3. Historical price points are stored in the `historical` DynamoDB table
 4. The Analyzer Lambda runs after the Collector to detect significant price changes
+5. The Signal Analyzer Lambda runs every 15 minutes to detect more sophisticated signals
+6. Detected signals are stored in the `signals` DynamoDB table
+7. The Resolution Tracker Lambda runs every 60 minutes to track market resolutions
+8. Resolution data is stored in the `resolutions` DynamoDB table and used to update thresholds
-5. When significant changes are detected, the Publisher Lambda is triggered
+9. When significant changes are detected, the Publisher Lambda is triggered
-6. The Publisher posts updates to Twitter and records the posts in the `posts` DynamoDB table
+10. The Publisher posts updates to Twitter with confidence indicators and records the posts in the `posts` DynamoDB table

 ## Configuration